'Bad Blood': Scammers preying on Taylor Swift fans desperate for tickets

 "It seemed like my love life was in line with her album releases," Smith explained.
 "So every time I'd go through a breakup or when I got divorced, she had just released an album and it was like I just listened to it on repeat, and it was like therapy."

-Smith saw a post on the Seminole Heights community Facebook.
+Smith saw a post on the Seminole Heights community's Facebook.
 It appeared to be a neighbor selling several tickets.

 "She looked like she worked in health care," Smith said.
 She had pictures of her significant other and her child on the page.
 It all seems like a real person."